Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/call-microsoft-graph-api.md

 <a name="msg_call_api_service"> </a>
 ###Call Microsoft Graph API service
-To access and manipulate a Microsoft Graph API resource, you call and specify the resource URLs in one of the following operations permitted on the resource.
+To access and manipulate a Microsoft Graph API resource, you call and specify the resource URLs using one of the following operations permitted on the resource.

 - GET
 - POST